renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 <br/>

-So let's think about this, we've now gotten to a point where we can look at **only** the fast laps from a qualifying session.
+So, we've now gotten to a point where we can look at **only** the fast laps from a qualifying session.
 Theoretically, if we were to begin an analysis now, we would almost certainly still see a decrease in overall lap times as the session progressed - as there is one variable still to account for: Car Strength.

 <br/>

-(As I alluded to in the intro...)
-A nuance about Formula One compared to most, particularly American sports, is that there is historically very-little parity between the top teams and the bottom teams.
-So while, in the plot below, we see lap times decreasing from session 1-3, this *could* be due to track evolution or it could also be that the average performance of the cars remaining in Q3 are always going to be better than the cars in session participating in Q1.
-This brings up a problem of collinearity, which is a term in statistics used to describe multiple independent variables being associated with each other.
+Another nuance about Formula One when compared to most, particularly American, sports is that there is historically very-little parity between the top teams and the bottom teams.
+So while, in the plot below, we see lap times decreasing from session 1-3, this *could* be due to track evolution or it could also be that the average performance of the cars remaining in Q3 are almost always going to be better than the cars in session participating in Q1.
+This brings up a problem of *collinearity*, which is a term in statistics used to describe multiple independent variables being associated with each other.
 So what does that mean?
 If we have track evolution decreasing lap times, and we have the general, increasing strength of the field decreasing lap times, then being able to measure the effect that those two variables, individually, have on decreasing lap times becomes more difficult.

 ```r
 ad_quali_2021_l %>%
   filter(hclust == 1) %>%
   ggplot(aes(x = coal_LapStartTime, y = LapTime5, color = hclust)) +